My Christian Healthcare Ministries Review:

 Buried in the ACA is a provision that allows Health Care Sharing Ministries, providing they have operated continuously since December 1999.
 There are four such ministries that I know of; three are based upon shared religious beliefs of sharing each others burdens and the fourth, a shared philosophy of helping your neighbors.

 All require an adherence to a biblical lifestyle of refraining from risky or immoral behavior as defined by the Holy Bible, and none that I'm aware of will accept members who smoke tobacco.
 Each ministry has their own, member chosen set of of rules and needs that they will share with the group, but they generally believe that you should budget for preventative care and they do not cover general dentistry or psychiatric care.

 We chose Christian Health Care Ministries (CHM) because it met our needs better than the others.
-I have not closely examined the other three, so I'll focus on CHM and my experience with them.
+I haven't closely examined the other three, so I'll focus on CHM and my experience with them.

 There is a lot of information on the website and should be explored thoroughly for those who are interested.

 If you decide to join CHM, please use my member number as a referral.
-For the time being, I get a free month after the new member has paid their third month.
 Thanks for reading and God Bless you and yours!